Grand Canyon Deaths

 • 4/26/21: A 60-year-old woman died in a boating accident on the Colorado River near Kwagunt Rapid.
 A boat overturned injuring a few passengers and killing one.

-• Also at some point that summer, the remains of a 56-year-old man were found.
+• Also at some point in the summer of 2021, the remains of a 56-year-old man were found.
 He had been missing since 2015.
 (Scott Walsh)

 2020 Grand Canyon Deaths